 Noise cancelling ear buds are a gift any dad would love

 So many people are working from home nowadays, it is great to be able to work without tons of distractions, or at least a few less distractions.
 My husband has the Bose noise cancelling headphones.
 I used them and they do the job, but I can only use them for a while before they start to bother my ears, since they are quite heavy.

 I was glad to find Vibes, small ear buds that keep distracting sounds to a minimum, making it easier to focus, while still allowing you to hear the sounds like baby monitors, the phone ringing, and the doorbell.
 And, another thing is that it isn’t one size fits all – it comes In three sizes of interchangeable eartips to ensure a comfortable fit for any sized ear.
 Get these noise cancelling ear buds here.

-- Cocktails in a can are a great gift idea for dad
+Cocktails in a can are a great gift idea for dad

 If you have a father like mine, he is no nonsense, and certainly isn’t going to fool wth buying a bunch of ingredients for a cocktail.
 That’s why I love some of these new cocktail offerings available.

 Related: Spirits worth Sipping